pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

   - /assets/watermarking/watermark.js
 ---

+{% include disclaimer.html content="
+Interactive widgets below are from an LLM, but all text came from the slow and inconsistent token generator that is my brain.
+Hope you enjoy!
+" %}

 Since Anthropic's [announcement](https://support.claude.com/en/articles/16266773-how-claude-marks-ai-generated-content) a couple of weeks ago that they (along with most other LLM providers) would start adding an "imperceptible" watermark to Claude outputs, there's been a lot of consternation online.
 Does it degrade the quality of the model's generated text?
 Some assert [it absolutely does not](), and others assert [it absolutely does]().

 Hm!